bonomani/devmon/docs/GRAPHING.md

-# DEVMON GRAPHING IN HOBBIT
+# DEVMON GRAPHING

 ## Quick Start

-This document outlines the implementation of graphs for Devmon in Hobbit/Xymon.
+This document outlines the implementation of graphs for Devmon in Xymon.
 With current versions of Xymon and Devmon, only some configuration should be necessary.

 1. **Install Xymon 4.2.2 or later:** The rrd collector for Devmon was merged into Xymon before the release of 4.2.2.
 No additional patches or scripts are required.
 2. **Configure Devmon tests:** Ensure that for each Devmon test you want to graph with the Devmon collector, "testname=devmon" is in TEST2RRD in Xymon's xymonserver.cfg file.
 For example: